HusseinBakri/TransformMeshToGIFSprite/README.md

 Sketchfab normally produces an image Sprite of 15 small images of the 3D model, combined into one thin landscape image.
 A Javascript library can then receive this 3D sprite image from the server and renders it to create a somehow 360 effect.
 Please see section titled "Javascript Viewers for 3D Models' Sprite Images" later for suggestions of libraries I enjoyed using on GitHub that renders/shows a sprite image as a 360 image.

-This current Python tool licensed under MIT License,  helps you out with this by taking as input a 3D model in OBJ (you can easily change the code to accommodate other 3D file formats like gLTF, Collada ...  - tell you later how).
+This current Python tool licensed under MIT License,  helps you out with this by taking as input a 3D model in OBJ (you can easily change the code to accommodate other 3D file formats like X3D, Collada ...  - tell you later how).
 This tool then captures different venture points of the 3D model while spinning/rotating it and outputs a bunch of images (16 images to be precise) and a GIF file.
 It also outputs a CSS sprite image.

 This tool is ideal to be integrated into a server side logic that can do this task in Batch for all 3D models.